weilitee/mrdiy/README.md

 1. Open VSCode or any Python IDE
 3. Copy and paste python code from `Python.py` into the console of your preferred IDE
-4. Update the CSV file path so it points to your local file.
+4. Update the CSV file path so it points to your local file (Line 4).
 For example:
 ```bash
 df = pd.read_csv(r"C:\Users\YourName\Downloads\raw_data.csv")
 ```